SPL PassEQ Passive Mastering Equalizer

 Peak Filters

 A peak filter boosts or cuts a chosen frequency‘s energy with a maximum amplitude and a definable frequency range around this frequency with a fall off of up to 3dB to both sides.
-The chosen frequency with the maximum amplitude is called center frequency—it takes place in the middle at the peak of the response curve.
+The chosen frequency with the maximum amplitude is called centre frequency—it takes place in the middle at the peak of the response curve.
 The response curve forms a bell, thus peak filters are also often referred to as bell filters.

 Bandwidth

 The width of a frequency range or band is musically defined in octaves.
 The technical counterpart to this is the “Quality” of a filter, and the abbreviated “Q” is the most common value for the bandwidth of a filter.
+A high Q value means a narrow bandwidth while a smaller Q factor corresponds to a wider one:

 • Bandwidth 2 Octave: 0.7 Q